andrealancichinetti/oneitempool/README.md

 }
 ```

-As a general rule, after using Put(), you should not hold any reference to the item,
+As a general rule, after using `Put()`, you should not hold any reference to the item,
 because it might be changed later.

-This is clearly more limited than sync.Pool, but if you need performance, it might be faster.
+This is clearly more limited than `sync.Pool`, but if you need performance, it might be faster.
 Here is a (small and artificial) benchmark:

 ```